 Naltrexone is the active ingredient used as the salt of Naltrexone Hydrochloride (aka Naltrexone HCL).

-Naltrexone 50 mg Tablet Price In NJ
+Naltrexone 50 mg Price In NJ

-Naltrexone 50 mg Tablet Uses
+Naltrexone 50 mg Uses

 Naltrexone tablets are an opioid antagonist.
 They block the opioid receptors without causing any euphoria.
 Here are the benefits of taking 50 mg of Naltrexone pills:

-- Helps control the opioid and alcohol cravings
+- Helps control opioid and alcohol cravings

 - Promotes abstinence